Ascosphaera aggregata: History and taxonomy

-Ascosphaera aggregata (A. aggregata), discovered in 1975 by Jens-Peder Skou is a fungus that is related to Ascosphaera apis.
+Ascosphaera aggregata, discovered in 1975 by Jens-Peder Skou is a fungus that is related to Ascosphaera apis.

 Habitat and ecology

-A. aggregata is an obligate parasite that causes chalkbrood in bees, symptom manifestations differ depending on age of the larva.
+Ascosphaera aggregata is an obligate parasite that causes chalkbrood in bees, symptom manifestations differ depending on age of the larva.
 It primarily infects alfalfa leafcutting bees, Megachile rotundata.
 Megachile rotundata infected with A. aggregata have been detected in the United States, Canada, and South America.
 Other bee species that A. aggregata has been seen to infect include the red mason bee (Osmia rufa), the patchwork leafcutter bee (Megachile centuncularis), Megachile pugnata and Megachile relativa.

 Growth, morphology and pathobiology

-A. aggregata is an obligate parasite that can cause chalkbrood by the fifth instar.
+Ascosphaera aggregata is an obligate parasite that can cause chalkbrood by the fifth instar.
 The majority of the life cycle and growth of A. aggregata occurs in M. rotundata larvae.
 Infection of bee larvae occurs only via ingestion of resting spores, and is not possible via spore inhalation nor contact with the fungal vegetative form.
 Spores develop in the larva and cause it to swell, bursting the larval integument (giving the dead larvae a ragged appearance) and furthering the spread of the fungus.
 Buildup of larval cadavers traps the unaffected emerging bees, forcing them to chew through the cadavers and be covered in spores.
 Bees covered in spores then contaminate food provisions for other broods and spread the infection.

 Early vegetative growth utilizes gut lumen nutrients.
 A. aggregata grows through the midgut wall to the hemocoele (event trigger is unknown, not because of lack of space nor food) eventually replacing larval tissue.
-Resulting larva are filled with a mycelial mat comprising two layers: a dense inner layer and a less dense outer layer.
+Resulting larvae are filled with a mycelial mat comprising two layers: a dense inner layer and a less dense outer layer.